 Agricultural Science

-Agricultural Science at Mount Albert Grammar works hard to enthuse our student population to follow a career path into the diverse and stimulating primary industries that keep our country afloat.
-Investment in the ASB MAGS Farm by industry stakeholders, starting in 2017, will see an exciting development of this unique feature of the school.
-The farm is home to sheep, cattle, pigs, chickens and bees in our beehives.
+Agricultural & Horticultural Science at Mount Albert Grammar works hard to enthuse our student population to follow a career path into the diverse and stimulating primary industries that keep our country afloat.

-Agricultural Science is designed to provide secondary school students with the opportunity to build and develop skills through on-farm experience, while also gaining credits toward NCEA Levels 1-3.
-It offers two pathways, enabling students to tailor their Agricultural studies to meet their career goals.
-One pathway is through industry unit standards, which is very much a hands on approach aimed at those students who wish to be directly involved in managing and owning their own farm.
-The other pathway is through achievement standards, aimed at those who want to be involved in the supporting roles of agriculture and horticulture, such as genetic development, veterinary services, sustainability and environmental monitoring.
+Agricultural & Horticultural Science is designed to provide secondary school students with the opportunity to build and develop skills through on-farm or on-orchard experience, while also gaining credits toward NCEA Levels 1-3.
+This enables students to tailor their Agricultural & Horticultural studies to meet their career goals through NCEA achievement standards.
+Pathways could include the growing of products on the land, or supporting roles in agriculture and horticulture, such as genetic development, veterinary services, sustainability and environmental monitoring.

 Achievement Standard Agricultural and Horticultural Science